-Situated in Hua Taphan Subdistrict, the temple stands as a testament to antiquity and grandeur.
-Presumably, this sacred foundation was laid in 1687, a distant echo from the twilight era of Ayutthaya’s glory, within the opulent confines of Wiset Chai Chan, born from its bustling trade routes.
+Wat Muang in Hua Taphan Subdistrict dates to approximately 1687, during the twilight of Ayutthaya’s glory, when Wiset Chai Chan thrived on its lively trade routes.
 Spanning an expanse of approximately 28 acres, Wat Muang’s magnificence is epitomized by the resplendent figure of Luang Pho Yai Buddha image in Subduing Mara posture, also revered as Phra Phuttha Maha Nawamin Sakayamuni Si Wiset Chai Chan.
 With a lap width of 63 metres and standing at a colossal 95 metres tall, this golden statue captivates the beholder’s gaze from afar.
 Venturing within the temple’s hallowed precincts, one is greeted by the ordination hall (Ubosot), around a symphony of stucco pink lotus petals.
 Adorning its walls, vibrant murals breathe life into the chronicles of Lord Buddha, while the glass hall whispers tales of antiquity.
 Within its sanctified halls, a trove of precious relics and ancient artefacts lies in repose, accompanied by a gallery of sculpted stucco marvels, echoing the divine presence of both celestial beings and earthly deities, from the realms of China to the shores of Brahmanic lore.

 Visitor Information